astro313/RXJ1131/WRITEUP/response.md

 # RESPONSE
 We updated the 2mm flux in Table 1.
 We updated the flux uncertainty to include those from the uv-fitting process.

 The peak emission in the residual map is 0.39 +/- 0.08 mJy.
 While the uncertainty associated with the flux measurement of the background source needs to propagate the errors from subtracting the fitted model flux, the significance of the emission in the residual doesn't not.
 It simply is Data-Model, which is > 4 sigma than the noise.
-This together with the co-spatial emission supports that flux contributiion from the background source to the total integrated 2mm continuum.
+This together with the co-spatial emission supports that flux contribution from the background source to the total integrated 2mm continuum.

 The term "deblending" is a broadly used in photometry, and it is clear that it refers to the flux subtraction within the same paragraph.
 We therefore make no changes to the wording.